CNS Vital Signs Academic Research Users

 Is it possible to get the test report in a different language?

-Currently, our test reports are only available in English.
+Currently, our test reports are available in English, Dutch, Japanese, Korean and Spanish.

 How do I customize the assessment platform and run only specific tests?